dhruvasagar/vim-table-mode/README.md

         cell.

   - The `formula` can be a simple mathematical expression involving cells which are also defined by the same format as that of the target cell.
-    Apart from basic mathematical expressions, table mode also provides special functions `Sum` and `Average`.
-Although you can use all native vim functions as well.
+You can use all native vim functions within the formula.
+Apart from that table mode also provides 2 special functions `Sum` and `Average`.
 Both these functions take a range as input.
 A range can be of two forms :

       - `r1,r2`: This represents cells in the current column from row `r1` through `r2`.
 If `r2` is negative it represents `r2` rows above the